-Stuart Gustafson personally took each photograph displayed, and the copyrighted images are owned by him.
+Stuart Gustafson personally took each photograph displayed, and the images are copyrighted and owned by him.
 If you click on a thumbnail image, you will see a larger and more complete picture that opens in a separate window.

 I’ve been to Southeast Asia quite a few times.
 My first trips there were in 1997 when the high-tech company I worked for would send me to visit the support centers around the world.
-Recently I’ve been fortunate to speak on cruise ships and Singapore is a popular port for beginning and ending cruises.
-It was late February in 2017 when my wife and I boarded a plane in San Francisco and flew non-stop to Singapore—a 16.5-hour flight.
+Recently I’ve been fortunate to speak on cruise ships all over the world, and Singapore is a popular port for beginning and ending these cruise experiences.
+I’ve been on several that have ported in Singapore; this set of experiences is about an eight-week four-cruise adventure in early 2017.
+It was late February when my wife and I boarded a plane in San Francisco and flew non-stop to Singapore—a 16.5-hour flight.
 Arriving two days later in the morning, we checked into the hotel (booked for the previous evening) and then went walking.
 We were in the Chinatown area so we looked for a place to eat.
 We found an open market area where competing cobblers were making shoes by hand for their customers; there were no machines involved in the process.
-Beckoned by several vendors, we finally picked one where we ordered a bowl of soup and a rice dish, along with a cold Tiger beer for each of us.
+Beckoned by several vendors (food vendors not the cobblers), we finally picked one where we ordered a bowl of soup and a rice dish, along with a cold Tiger beer for each of us.
 It was only 10 AM but our bodies had no idea what time it felt like.
 We shared our meals—one was a bit spicy and the other was quite plain—and we continued our adventure through the intersecting maze of streets.
 A keen sense of direction is very helpful here because it would be easy to not know which way was which and you end up going in the wrong direction.

 The constant humidity (Singapore is just a little over one degree North of the Equator) and the frequent rainfall keeps the place green and there are plenty of trees that are pruned to resemble an umbrella.
 The branches open out wide at the top to intercept the incoming sunshine, leaving plenty of space underneath for comforting shade.
 As you walk along one thing you notice is something that you don’t see—litter.
 The Singapore people take extreme pride in the cleanliness of their city (Singapore is also the state and the country), plus there are fines if you are caught littering.
 Besides having amazing food choices, Singapore is also a shopper’s paradise.
 My wife really likes to wear Crocs™, and we saw a sign outside one of the ever-present shopping malls—you know, the kind where you go in for shopping and then you get lured downstairs to the amazing aromas emanating from the food court!
 The shoe store was on the main floor, a small corner store, but my wife found a style and color she liked, and so our already packed suitcases just got one more thing to fit in them—and we haven’t even started the cruise yet!
 We did a lot more walking around while there, strolling along a riverfront area lined with bars and restaurants, and just sitting in a park watching people scurry to work, to appointments, to dates, to shopping.
 And then came Saturday, time to board the Celebrity MILLENNIUM for the first of our four back-to-back cruises.